 A: It waves.

 I loved Spelling Bees in Public School, and wonder if they still do that.
 Our class would divide into two groups and line the opposite walls of our classroom.
 After choosing which team went first, our teacher would ask the first child to spell a certain word.
 If she or he did it correctly, yeah, a point for our side.
 If not, the word went to the first child on the opposite side.
 Back and forth like that with each correct spelling equaling one point for that team.
-Maybe 10 words was all that was needed.
+Enough words for each person was all that was needed.
 Someone kept score on the blackboard.
 20 minutes of fun.
 I don’t remember any prizes except feeling so proud.
 Maybe we got to leave for recess first, or something like that.

 Word Games – can you figure out these words?
 They are spelled incorrectly.